Join us for an adventure in flavor!

 dunking a birria taco into consommé

-We are using thick marbled boneless beef chuck roast, but you can use bone in beef cuts, too, like beef shank, short ribs or a combination of all.
+I am using thick marbled boneless beef chuck roast, but you can use bone-in beef cuts, too, like beef shank, short ribs or a combination of all.

 The rest of ingredients are Mexican dried chilis (guajillo, ancho, árbol), onion, tomatoes, tomato paste, garlic, ginger, apple cider vinegar, ground cumin, ground cinnamon, ground clove powder, coriander powder, thyme, oregano, salt and pepper, and oil.

-Tortillas – We are using corn tortillas, which is traditional, but you can use whatever type of tortillas you like.
+Tortillas – I use corn tortillas, which is traditional, but you can use whatever type of tortillas you like.

-Cheese – We recommend some type of soft Mexican melting cheese for Quesatacos, like oaxaca cheese, chihuahua, asadero, or quesadilla cheese.
-These cheeses are easily available in the Latin American section of your grocery store, or in your local Mexican stores.
+Cheese – I like to use some type of soft Mexican melting cheese for Quesatacos, like oaxaca cheese, chihuahua, asadero, or quesadilla cheese.
+These cheeses are readily available in the Latin American section of your grocery store, or in your local Mexican stores.
 Shred them by hand if they are sold as a whole round.
 In their absence, you can use mozzarella or any Mexican blend cheese.

 Toppings – Fresh cilantro, chopped white or red onions, and fresh lime wedges are the most common toppings.
 You can use jalapeño slices or some avocado, too.